Allington Pippin Apple

 Inventory, lb : 0

-Allington Pippin apples are available in the fall and early winter.
+Allington Pippin apples are harvested in the fall and can be stored through the winter.

 Recipes that include Allington Pippin Apple.
 One is easiest, three is harder.